-Gov. Sununu’s budget proposal has sunny predictions for future tax revenue, based on the high returns at the end of 2020.
-He wants to use this revenue to fund several tax cuts, including:
+Gov. Sununu’s budget proposal used sunny predictions for future tax revenue, based on the high returns at the end of 2020.
+He proposed using that revenue to fund several tax cuts, including:

 • Cutting the Meals and Rooms Tax from 9% to 8.5%

 • Cutting the Business Enterprise Tax from 0.6% to 0.55%

 • Increasing the filing threshold for the Business Enterprise Tax to $250,000

 • Phasing out the Interest and Dividends tax over five years